freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-005.md

 # --description--

 Your image currently takes up a lot of space.
-In order to better see what you are working on, add a `width` attribute to the `img` element, with a value of `400`.
+To better see what you are working on, add a `width` attribute to the `img` element, with a value of `400`.

 You will remove this later on when you have worked on the CSS.